bw1129/PIDtoolbox/README.md

 **Steps:**

 **(i)** Install Matlab runtime <a href="https://www.mathworks.com/products/compiler/matlab-runtime.html" target="blank">(Matlab-runtime)</a> for Windows (64bit only, version 9.3 R2017b).
-Unfortunately, it will likely not work for Windows 32bit users, so use at your own risk.
-I have not tested this extensively across multiple versions of Windows, so your feedback here will be very helpful.
+Unfortunately, it will likely not work for Windows 32bit users.
+I have not tested this across multiple versions of Windows, so your feedback here will be very helpful.
 I will continue to provide updates in this regard so stay tuned.
 The good news is this is a one-time installation, after which you can run any Matlab standalone!

 **(ii)** Download PIDtoolbox for Windows here:
-<a href="https://github.com/bw1129/PIDtoolbox/releases" target="blank">(releases)</a> Unzip and place entire folder in your preferred location on your computer.
+<a href="https://github.com/bw1129/PIDtoolbox/releases" target="blank">(releases)</a> Unzip and place entire folder in a preferred location on your computer.
+PIDtoolbox.exe can be found in 'PIDtoolbox\for_redistribution_files_only\PIDtoolbox.exe'.
+NOTE, PIDtoolbox.exe and other files MUST remain in this folder, so I'd recommend creating a shortcut and placing it on your desktop.
 For Mac/Linux users, if you have a bonafide copy of Matlab and can create your own standalone version of PIDtoolbox, it'd be greatly appreciated if you could share it here!

-**(iii)** Run 'PIDtoolbox.exe', found in folder:
-'PIDtoolbox\for_redistribution_files_only\PIDtoolbox.exe'
-NOTE: PIDtoolbox.exe and other files must remain in this folder.

 If you have issues installing Matlab runtime, or running PIDtoolbox, please give feedback here:
 <a href="https://github.com/bw1129/PIDtoolbox/issues" target="blank">(issues)</a>